richardcrng/fireactive/website/docs/quick-start/schema-101.md

 ## Why use a `Schema`?

-Schemas are the key to providing autocomplete and type-checking.
+Schemas are the key to providing predictable data, autocomplete and type-checking in your [ActiveClasses](active-class-101.md).

 <img alt="VS Code Autocomplete with Fireactive" src={useBaseUrl('img/fireactive-autocomplete.png')} />